 Maybe, I could relate to Keiko.
 Except that I wasn’t a troubled kid (okay, maybe just a little bit).
 And I could not see myself doing the same exact thing for eighteen years.
 Plus, I’d like to think I’ve successfully established my self-identity.

 Keiko can’t define herself in any other way, except that she was born to be a convenience store woman.
-She felt the need to copy one of her colleague’s fashion, mimic the way a university girl speak and join the bandwagon when everyone feels mad, upset, or celebrating.
+She felt the need to copy one of her colleague’s fashion, mimic the way a university girl speaks and join the bandwagon when everyone feels mad, upset, or celebrating.
 There was nothing distinctive about her, except that she’s been working at the convenience store for half of her life.
 But there is absolutely nothing wrong with that.
 What’s wrong is the fact that Keiko isn’t too proud of it – she subconsciously restrains herself from telling people she loves what she does and that’s why she’s been there all her life and that it makes her happy and her life content.

 The convenience store nostalgia